Updated March 6, 2023

 – This object is then configured.

-– The web server returns results which contain the XML document.
+– The web server returns results that contain the XML document.

 – The object calls the callback() function and processes the result.

-Both Web sockets vs Ajax are useful while creating web pages.
-When the traditional request response is required then Ajax can be used and when there is real-time communication involved and fast results are needed then web sockets can be used.
-The connection once established will need fewer resources than Ajax requires.
-Hence for applications in today’s world where real-time data is given more importance their web sockets with node js can be used for improved performances.
+Both of them are useful while creating web pages.
+When the traditional request-response is required then, Ajax can be used, and when there is real-time communication involved and fast results are needed, then web sockets can be used.
+The connection, once established, will need fewer resources than Ajax requires.
+Hence for applications in today’s world where real-time data is given more importance, their web sockets with node js can be used for improved performances.

-This has been a guide to the top difference between Web sockets vs Ajax.
-Here we also discuss the Web sockets vs Ajax key differences with infographics, and comparison table.
+This has been a guide to the top difference between Web Sockets vs Ajax.
+Here we have discussed Web Sockets vs Ajax head to head comparison, key difference, and infographics and comparison table.
 You may also have a look at the following articles to learn more –